thisdot/starter.dev/starters/nuxt2-pinia-tailwind/README.md

 npx create-starter-dev
 ```

-- Follow the prompts to select the `nuxt-pinia-tailwind` starter kit and name your new project.
+- Follow the prompts to select the `nuxt2-pinia-tailwind` starter kit and name your new project.
 - `cd` into your project directory and run `yarn`.
 - Run `yarn dev` to start the development server.
 - Open your browser to `http://localhost:3000` to see the included example code running.

 ### Manual

-This requires a download of the entire starter.dev repository and extraction of the `nuxt-pinia-tailwind` kit from the starters directory.
+This requires a download of the entire starter.dev repository and extraction of the `nuxt2-pinia-tailwind` kit from the starters directory.

 ```bash
 git clone https://github.com/thisdot/starter.dev.git
 ```

-- Copy and rename the `starters/nuxt-pinia-tailwind` directory to the name of your new project.
+- Copy and rename the `starters/nuxt2-pinia-tailwind` directory to the name of your new project.
 - `cd` into your project directory and run `yarn`.
 - Run `yarn dev` to start the development server.
 - Open your browser to `http://localhost:3000` to see the included example code running.